The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 One of the more famous (and less threatening) attractions is Old Faithful Geyser, which is known for its regular eruptions.

-You can now take your own virtual tour of this famous national park — complete with geysers, waterfalls, springs, and more — from the comfort of your own home thanks to Google Earth.
+You can now take your own Google Earth virtual tour of Yellowstone — complete with geysers, waterfalls, springs, and more — from the comfort of your own home.

 Internationally recognized for many of its natural features, including its waterfalls, clear streams, granite cliffs, giant sequoia groves, and incredible biological diversity, Yosemite National Park has a lot to offer.